 How did we select the eight themes we used to sort the Ottawa Insights data?

 The selected themes are based on categorizations used in influential national quality of life assessment initiatives, including Vital Signs and the Canadian Index of Well Being.
 The themes also align well with the way the OCF and other foundations report to Canada Revenue Agency on their funding activities.

 How does Ottawa Insights relate to Vital Signs?

-The Community Foundation of Ottawa (CFO) produced four Vital Signs reports, beginning in 2007.
-OI will leverage the CFO’s past experience with Vital Signs to deliver an enriched and adaptable vehicle for knowledge, engagement and collaboration.
-The themes and issues that OI uses to structure information align very well with those used for Vital Signs, and CFO and the Community Foundation of Canada are committed to mutual support between the two initiatives.
+The OCF produced five Vital Signs reports, beginning in 2006.
+Ottawa Insights leverages the OCF’s past experience with Vital Signs to deliver an enriched and adaptable vehicle for knowledge, engagement and collaboration.
+The themes used to structure information align well with those used for Vital Signs, and OCF and the Community Foundations of Canada are committed to mutual support between the two initiatives.

 How does Ottawa Insights relate to the Ottawa Neighbourhood Study?

 Ottawa Insights and the Ottawa Neighbourhood Study (ONS) share goals of evidence-based decision making in our city.
 The sites complement each other.
 Ottawa Insights focuses primarily on city-wide indicators and data sources, and the ONS provides a rich resource at the neighbourhood level.